 At The Frederick Gunn School, we see the current global health crisis as a moment of responsibility.
 Everyone is uneasy in these uncertain times, but as mentors and educators, it is our hope that we can offer the support and direction that our students have come to trust through every available communications tool.
 While we can't recreate every aspect of school life on our campus from a distance, we can provide a vibrant, interactive, creative, innovative and supportive learning community, and we can and will leverage our skills, experiences, ideas and technology to support our students from wherever they are learning.

 At The Frederick Gunn School, we believe that the good person is always learning—this has long been our motto—and this means a commitment to taking a long view on a life of learning.
 Of course we want our students to find success in college, but we also want them to adopt a posture of openness and courage to whatever travails they will face throughout life.
-At the core of our Distance Learning Program will be the question:
+At the core of our online and hybrid teaching and learning will be the question:

 Three technologies provide the backbone of our distance learning experience.

-INTERACTIVE LEARNING will use Google Suite as the main technology for connecting one-on-one with students and connecting students with one another.
+INTERACTIVE LEARNING using Google Suite as the main technology for connecting one-on-one with students and connecting students with one another

-INDEPENDENT STUDY will use Highlander Nation as the repository for all digital resources and assignments.
+INDEPENDENT STUDY facilitated by Highlander Nation as the repository for all digital resources and assignments.

 Technology is supported by our Educational Technology Team (reachable at firstname.lastname@example.org).
-That team is led by our Library Director, Ed Surjan, and is supported by BJ Daniels (Director of Technology) and MaryAnn Haverstock (Director of Online Studies and Director of the IDEAS Program).
+That team is led by our Library Director, Ed Surjan, and is supported by BJ Daniels, Director of Technology, and MaryAnn Haverstock, Director of Online Studies and Director of IDEAS Lab.

-If a student is having technical issues with Zoom, we ask that the student send an email to his or her teacher and email@example.com in the moment.
+If a student is having technical issues with Zoom, please send an email to your teacher and email@example.com in the moment.
 Failure to send this email and work to resolve connectivity issues will result in an absence being entered for class.

-Students who miss a LIVE class will have 48 hours to watch the recorded class.
+Classes may be recorded and shared by the teacher if a student misses a class or experiences technical difficulties.
 Recordings will be circulated to excused students by the teacher as soon as they are made available by Zoom.
-Teachers may require that students who are unable to attend the LIVE class meet during Office Hours.
+Teachers may require that students who are unable to attend the live class meet during Office Hours.

 If a student skips a class, they and their parents will receive a commitment absence notification.
 Students should expect that absences will have a direct impact on their grade.